OPERATING INSTRUCTIONS FOR HALL AND EQUIPMENT

 HOT WATER BOILER

-Never switch on when empty, and only move it if it is empty
+Never switch on when empty, and only move it if it is empty.
+When full, it is very heavy.

 Set desired power via the top dial and desired time on the bottom dial.